pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 i32.load            ;; loads 4-byte value from memory address 1000
                     ;; loaded result pushed onto stack

-;; all instructions below pop memory address & value from stack ;; and then store the value at the memory address
+;; all instructions below pop a memory address & value from the stack ;; and then store that value at that memory address

 i32.store8          ;; stores byte at memory address i32.store16         ;; stores 2 bytes at memory address